DeepMIALab/AI-FFPE/README.md

 <img src="imgs/ablation.png" width="800px"/>

-CUT is trained with the identity preservation loss and with `lambda_NCE=1`, while FastCUT is trained without the identity loss but with higher `lambda_NCE=10.0`.
-Compared to CycleGAN, CUT learns to perform more powerful distribution matching, while FastCUT is designed as a lighter (half the GPU memory, can fit a larger image), and faster (twice faster to train) alternative to CycleGAN.
-Please refer to the [paper](https://arxiv.org/abs/2007.15651) for more details.

 ### Apply a pre-trained AI-FFPE model and evaluate

 You can download the pretrained models for each algorithm [here.](https://www.dropbox.com/sh/x7fvxx1fiohxwb4/AAAObJJTJpIHHi-s2UafrKeea?dl=0)
-The tutorial for using pretrained models will be released soon.

 ## Reference